Arvind-t33/File-manipulation/README.md

    2. ```<break_prefix>```: The prefix to be used for the names of the output chunk files.
    3. ```<size of each chunk in 1K>```: The size of each chunk in kilobytes.

+   Note: The program assumes that the source file is a binary file and may not work correctly for text files or files in other formats.
+It also assumes that the file is large enough to produce multiple chunks based on the specified size.

 ### Outputs:
 1. Printed Messages:
    - If the number of command-line arguments is not 4, the program prints a usage message indicating the correct format and exits with a    return code of 1.